Vahid Lotfi, Ph.D

-Erin is responsible for assisting with pre-award budgets, post award accounting, financial management of the office, and research awards for both undergraduate and graduate students.
+Erin is responsible for pre-award proposal management and submission, post award accounting, financial management of the office, and research awards for both undergraduate and graduate students.

 Erin earned her Bachelors Degree in Business Administration from Siena Heights University in Adrian, Michigan.
 She is currently working on her MBA at the University of Michigan-Flint.